AgnRakul/Simple-Banking/README.md

   password is setted for each account Owner.
   Currently Added Two Bank Account to Check the Transfer Features From one account to next Account
   --------------------------------------------------------------------------------------------------
+  #Features Updates
+     Planning to Connect With Database
+     Creating a New Account Features
+     Manual Logout Function

   # Account Detials
       ACCOUNT 1
       Username : r